getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## Device Context

-This describes the device that caused the event.
+Device context describes the device that caused the event.
 This is most appropriate for mobile applications.

+The `type` and default key is `"device"`.

 `name`: